 Vietnam accuses China of beating fishermen

-Vietnam’s Foreign Ministry posted a statement on its website late Tuesday saying a Vietnamese fishing vessel which was fishing near the Paracel islands on Aug.
+Vietnam’s Foreign Ministry said in a statement posted on its website late Tuesday that a Vietnamese boat which was fishing near the Paracel islands on Aug.
 15 was intercepted by two Chinese speedboats.
-The Chinese on the speedboats vandalized the fishing boat, confiscated property and beat the fishermen, it said.
+It said the Chinese vandalized the fishing boat, confiscated property and beat the fishermen.
 The Paracels are occupied by China but also claimed by Vietnam.

-Relations between Hanoi and Beijing plunged to the lowest point in years following the deployment of a Chinese deep-sea oil rig near the Paracels in May.
+Relations between Hanoi and Beijing plunged to their lowest point in years following the deployment of a Chinese deep-sea oil rig near the Paracels in May.
 China sent a flotilla of vessels to protect the oil rig while Vietnam dispatched coast guard and sea patrol boats to try to force it away.
-Vessels from both sides repeatedly rammed each other near the rig.
+Vessels from the two sides repeatedly rammed each other near the rig.

 The oil rig deployment sparked anti-China protests and riots in some parts of Vietnam, resulting in the deaths of four Chinese and injuries to hundreds more.
-Protesters also set dozens of factories on fire and damaged hundreds of others they believed to be connected with China.
+Protesters also set dozens of factories on fire and damaged hundreds of others they believed were connected with China.